 Parents may accidentally make children feel they are not in charge of their own bodies.
 Often this makes perfect sense.
 For example, when kids are young, parents need to take steps to ensure their child’s safety.
 But in a highly sensitive child and/or in special cases, these interventions can create a sense of disconnection for the child.
 These kids need a little extra help to claim ownership of their bodies in a healthy, adaptive way.

-There are two main ways that parents can accidentally impact bodily autonomy:
+There are three main ways that parents can accidentally impact bodily autonomy:

 1. Life-saving interventions

 Sometimes threats to bodily autonomy are medically necessary.
 For example, some parents must approve medical surgeries and interventions for their children.
 It may be a feeding tube for an eating disorder or surgery for a congenital defect.
 Regardless of why they are necessary, these medical interventions take away the child’s power to control their own bodies.